 The older one gets, the more important it is to keep developing, and the more pressing the need to curb a tendency to ruminate.

-Therefore, in this bio about François Weber instead of a standard chronological biography, he discusses three areas of knowledge and investigation that he considers his fundamentals for therapy.
+Therefore, in this bio instead of a standard chronological biography, three areas of knowledge and investigation fundamental for therapy.

 1. Medical science

-My medical degree in Leiden during the eighties has been and still is the basis of all my therapeutic actions.
-No matter how extensive the tour of alternatives has been, I have never abandoned the medical profession.
+My medical degree in Leiden during the eighties is the basis of all my therapeutic actions.
 For a doctor a human body is built as intelligent design and our understanding of this design has enabled the development of medical science, we understand the ‘mechanics’ of the ‘biological machine’.
 The medical approach for every problem is: what is malfunctioning and how do we fix it?
 What is the knowledge about this problem, how should it be applied?
 What is statistically the best strategy?
 By extension, there is also the question; how to live humanly when the body functions less optimally?

 And yet we now know that humans are not designed.
 We are like all other animals changing, evolving life forms that come and go.
 Medicine is in a state of constant progress as long as we keep seeing man as a design.
 The growing awareness that this is no longer a scientific reality hints to the idea that the medical approach lacks tools to address the human experience.
 Therefore, to many, medicine is perceived as increasingly less personal.